Department of Dance

 Programs of the Department

 The Towson University Department of Dance advocates Dancing for a Lifetime by challenging students to examine and refine their approaches to the arts of dancing, choreography, and dance education.
-Students in the Bachelor of Fine Arts program in Dance Performance and Choreography are expected to develop the knowledge, skills, concepts, and sensitivities essential to the artist in the field of dance.
-To fulfill various professional responsibilities, the dance artist must exhibit not only technique competence, but also broad knowledge of dance and dance repertory, the ability to integrate dance-related knowledge and skills, sensitivity to dance and musical styles, and an insight into the role of dance intellectual, education, and cultural life.
+Students in the Bachelor of Fine Arts program in Dance Performance and Choreography, as stated in the NASD Standards for Accreditation Handbook 2023-2024, p.
+99, VIII.A.2.purpose, are expected to develop the knowledge, skills, concepts, and sensitivities essential to the artist in the field of dance.
+To fulfill various professional responsibilities, the dance artist must exhibit not only technical competence, but also broad knowledge of dance and dance repertory, the ability to integrate dance-related knowledge and skills, sensitivity to dance and musical styles, and an insight into the role of dance intellectual, education, and cultural life.

 B.F.A. majors in dance adhere to rigorous standards for merging technique with performance by maintaining a state of mind and body that is focused, purposeful, and appropriately nuanced with expression.
 Majors learn a variety of approaches for taking dances from the studio to the stage that are somatically sound, choreographically consistent, and artistically excellent.